Shopping & Sourcing Guide · Updated June 2026

 800+

-Before your first trip: Call the store or check their Facebook/Instagram page to confirm the current restock day and pricing schedule.
+Before your first trip: call the store or check their Facebook/Instagram page to confirm the current restock day and pricing schedule.
 Both Goodwill Outlet pricing and bin store day rates change periodically without advance notice online.

 Behind the Scenes: The Retail and Liquidation Market in 2026